Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitchGUI_CSharp.rst

 ..
 FIXME: Add a sentence about the matrix layout of the switch circuit and how
           this maps to the selection mask

-The ``TriggerSwitch()`` method then just starts a 1.5s (1500ms) monoflop on the selected switches to simulate a button press on the remote control:
+The ``TriggerSwitch()`` method uses :csharp:func:`SetMonoflop()
+<BrickletIndustrialQuadRelay::SetMonoflop>` to trigger a button
+press on the remote control.
+A monoflop will set a new state (relay open or close) and hold it for a given time (1.5s in this case).
+After this time the previous state is restored.
+This approach simulates a button click that takes 1.5s (1500ms).

 .. code-block:: csharp